The EI dictionary

 Electrical sensitivity: also referred to as electrical hypersensitivity, electromagnetic hypersensitivity and similar names.
 Shortened to EHS and other acronyms.
 A poorly understood illness where a person has mild to severe symptoms from exposure to low levels of electromagnetic radiation that is not noticeable by healthy people.
 The symptoms vary with the person and may include various skin symptoms (flushing, tingling, burning), headaches, joint pain/swelling, sleep problems, restlessness, memory problems, concentration issues and more.

-Electrosmog: ambient pollution with radio-frequency radiation from mobile phone base stations, wireless networks, radio transmitters, etc. Similar to chemical smog, but invisible.
+Electrosmog: ambient pollution with radio-frequency radiation from mobile phone base stations, wireless networks, radio transmitters, etc. Similar to chemical smog, but invisible and odorless.

 EMF: electromagnetic field.
 The type of radiation coming from power lines, household wiring, cellular base stations, wireless networks and all kinds of wireless devices.
 At low frequencies, such as around power lines, it is divided into magnetic and electric fields.

 Faraday cage: a metal enclosure that shields against electromagnetic radiation, such as from cellular towers and wireless networks.
 It can be freestanding or built into the walls and ceilings of a house.
 Commonly used to protect people sleeping.
 Invented by British physicist Michael Faraday (1791-1867).